Fort Knox Historic Site and the Penobscot Narrows Observatory are

-Fort Knox, the Observatory, Fort grounds and restrooms are now all open to the public.
+Fort Knox, the Observatory, Fort grounds and restrooms are currently closed although the grounds are still open to the public.
 When on the grounds, visitors must to stay at least six feet away from other people not in your group.
 As necessary, please step aside when passing other people on stairs and walkways to maintain social distancing.
 Under current guidelines, gatherings of 100 or more are prohibited.
 Avoid touching signs, kiosks, buildings and benches to minimize the potential spread of the virus.
 If you are sick, please stay home: it puts others at risk when you leave home while exhibiting symptoms related to COVID-19 or if you have recently been exposed to the virus.

 Call 207-469-6553 or email for information!